bradfa/mr-oe-bonedev/README.md

 ## Exact Steps

-1. Clone this git repo to your machine
+1. Clone this git repo to your machine:
 `git clone https://github.com/bradfa/mr-oe-bonedev.git`
+2. Change into the cloned repo: `cd mr-oe-bonedev`
-2. List the path to the `.mrconfig` file within the `mr-oe-bonedev` git repository in your `~/.mrtrust` file.
-If you cloned the `mr-oe-bonedev` git repository into your `~/git/` directory, you'd use a line like `~/git/mr-oe-bonedev/.mrconfig` to do this.
+3. List the path to the `.mrconfig` file within the `mr-oe-bonedev` git repository in your `~/.mrtrust` file so that myrepos will trust this repo to
+execute: `echo $(pwd)/.mrconfig >> ~/.mrtrust`
-3. Change into the `mr-oe-bonedev` directory and issue the `mr checkout` command.
-This will proceed to checkout all the needed git repos and setup some basic remote repositories for you (which currently point to my own github repos).
+4. Checkout all the needed git repos and setup some basic remote repositories for you: `mr checkout`
-4. Do some work and read the `mr help` output.
+5. Do some work and read the `mr help` output.